Helen Douglas interviewed by Birgit Rieger, art critic.

-You live and work in the countryside in Scotland for many years.
+BR: You have lived and worked in the countryside of Scotland for many years.
 Can you describe what your home is like?

 Helen Douglas’ workshop

-Chineses Whispers, Helen Douglas and Telfor Stokes, 1976
+Helen Douglas and Telfor Stokes, Chinese Whispers, 1976

-Yes, I do believe the book is in crisis.
+HD: Yes, I do believe the book is in crisis.
 People say they love books, but nevertheless they are, more and more, buying digital.
 And that is only going to increase.
-Industrial printers, the under belly of book production and publishing are going out of business.
+Industrial printers, the underbelly of book production and publishing are going out of business.
 Printers will survive and so will books – as a niche specialist market, as a Fine Art.
-You could argue this is exactly where the world of book meets that of Artist Book.
-But when I began to make Artist Books, exploring the book as physical object and container for the visual we used industrial “non art” means such as offset, perfect binding, in contrast to the Livre D’Artiste tradition.
+You could argue this is exactly where the world of book meets that of artist book.
+But when I began to make artist books, exploring the book as physical object and container for the visual we used industrial “non art” means such as offset, perfect binding, in contrast to the livre d’artiste tradition.
 The books were not conceived as limited editions, but part of the every day – and placed on bookshelves not collectors’ cabinets!

-In the early days artists used to send each other books all the time, by post.
+HD: In the early days artists used to send each other books all the time, by post.
 So quite a collection has built up over years.
-I also used to buy Artist Books at book fairs, books I liked, books with a quality of something I wanted to know more about and perhaps achieve in my own work.
+I also used to buy artist books at book fairs, books I liked, books with a quality of something I wanted to know more about and perhaps achieve in my own work.
 Recently at fairs there is such a huge tidal sea of tables and books, I honestly feel rather overwhelmed.
 And don’t buy as much as I used to.
-I keep my Artist Books on a bookshelf and look at them, like I would a book.
+I keep my artist books on a bookshelf and look at them, like I would a book.

-Helen Douglas new book: In Mexico in the Garden of Edward James, 2014
+Helen Douglas, In Mexico in the Garden of Edward James, 2014

-What will you bring to the Art Book Fair in Berlin?
+BR: What will you bring to Friends with Books: Art Book Fair Berlin?

-Helen Douglas is an artist publisher in Scotland since the 70s, famous for her poetic visual narratives.
+Helen Douglas is an artist and publisher based in Scotland and practicing since the 1970s, renowned for her poetic visual narratives.